GetStream/stream-video-js/README.md

 ### Angular

-Run the application `yarn start:angular-sample-app` (make sure the server is already running)
+Run the application `yarn start:angular:app` (make sure the server is already running)

 You can override the default config params in `packages/angular-sample-app/src/environments/environment.ts`